Kangaroo Point active travel study

 • interest in continuous walking and cycling paths

-• interest in improvements to connectivity around the Kangaroo Point precinct and to the new Kangaroo Point Green Bridge
+• interest in improvements to connectivity around the Kangaroo Point precinct and to the new Kangaroo Point Bridge

 • interest in reducing speed environments throughout the Kangaroo Point precinct